SV

 Correct Answer: B. Western Odisha

-Nuakhai is celebrated by the people of Western Odisha to welcome the new rice harvest.
-The first crop of the season is offered to the local deities as a mark of gratitude.
-It is a major social event that reinforces familial and community ties.
+• **Western Odisha** = Nuakhai is celebrated by the people of Western Odisha to welcome the new rice harvest. • The **first crop** of the season — is offered to local deities as a mark of gratitude. • 💡 Wrong-option analysis: Northern Punjab: not associated with Nuakhai; Eastern Gujarat: not associated with Nuakhai; Southern Kerala: not associated with Nuakhai.

 The 'Yaoshang' festival of Manipur is similar to which other Indian festival?